oracle/weblogic-kubernetes-operator/site/quickstart.md

 * Configure the Traefik load balancer to manage the domains in the domain namespace.
   * Use `helm upgrade` to configure the load balancer to monitor the Ingresses in the domain namespace
 * Create the domain home
-* Create the Docker image for the domain home in the image or use WebLogic binary image.
+* Create the Docker image for the domain home in the image or use the WebLogic binary image.
   * Run WLST to create the domain in PV (remember to apply patch).

 ## 6. Create a domain.